 Kentucky Craft Luminaries: Sharing the Stories

-In collaboration with KCHEA, the Lexington Public Library presented the exhibition “Kentucky Craft Luminaries: Sharing the Stories” featuring 23 artists who have been interviewed as part of KCHEA's ongoing oral history project.
-A number of special programming activities are planned to complement the exhibit.
+In collaboration with KCHEA, the Behringer-Crawford Museum presents “Kentucky Craft Luminaries: Sharing the Stories” featuring numerous artists who have been interviewed as part of KCHEA's ongoing oral history project.

-The exhibit featured the artworks and stories of some of the state’s most recognized craft artists including basketry, furniture, weaving, pottery, glass, quilting, wooden folk art, and stringed instruments.
-The exhibiting artists are only a sampling of more than 90 individuals who have been interviewed over the last twelve years as part of KCHEA’s Craft Luminary oral history project.
+The exhibit features the artworks and stories of some of the state’s most recognized craft artists including basketry, furniture, weaving, pottery, glass, quilting, wooden folk art, and stringed instruments.
+The exhibiting artists are only a sampling of nearly100 individuals who have been interviewed over the last fifteen years as part of KCHEA’s Craft Luminary oral history project.
 A video presentation with excerpts from some of these interviews will be presented in conjunction with the exhibit, as well as an Educator’s Guide for school visits.

 The purpose of this ongoing exhibit is to affirm KCHEA's leading role in documenting Kentucky's craft history, bringing the stories to life, and making them accessible to the public in an educational format.
 The exhibit is available for other venues, please inquire.

 This exhibit has been previously presented at ArtsPlace (2015), the Frazier Museum (2019) and Lexington Central Library (2021).